ToddClemens/ToddClemens/README.md

 - 👋 Hi, I’m @ToddClemens
-- 👀 I’m interested in teaching myself coding as a hobby!
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning iOS Development.
-Swift and Swift UI
-- 💞️ I’m looking to collaborate on anything to help me learn the necessary skills.
 - 📫 How to reach me todd.clemens@icloud.com